-As Traditional Chinese Veterinary Medicine becomes more widely accepted the need for TCVM research grows.
-With more research, TCVM will have a bigger role in the veterinary medicine community.
+As Traditional Chinese Veterinary Medicine becomes more widely accepted, the need for TCVM research grows.
+With more research, TCVM will have a larger role in the veterinary medicine community.

-Well-designed and properly conducted research is the key to the development of TCVM.
-Research is the most powerful tool in the recognition of TCVM as a vital tool in veterinary medicine because it is empirical.
-Research projects help us to contribute important knowledge of how and why TCVM works and to find new data, crate new ideas and make new discoveries.
+Well-designed and properly conducted research is key in the development of TCVM.
+Research is a vital tool in veterinary medicine because it is empirical.
+Research projects help us to contribute important knowledge of how and why TCVM works and to find new data, create new ideas and make new discoveries.

 It is our goal to conduct two acupuncture research projects and two herbal research projects.
 These hypothesis-based projects will investigate TCVM modalities including acupuncture, Chinese herbal medicine, food therapy, and Tui-na.
-Projects will be chosen after research proposals have been evaluated by a team of experts of a TCVM research committee.
+Projects will be chosen after research proposals have been evaluated by a TCVM research committee.

-- Effect of any of the TCVM modality on arthritis, colic, post-operative pain relief in dogs, cats, or horses.
+Effect of any of the TCVM modalities on arthritis, colic, and post-operative pain relief in dogs, cats, or horses.

-- Effect of any of the TCVM modality on injury of tendon, ligament or muscles in dogs, cats, or horses.
+Effect of any of the TCVM modalities on injury of tendon, ligament and muscles in dogs, cats, or horses.

-- Effect of any of the TCVM modality on chronic diseases such as hepatitis, renal failure, heart failure, recurrent uveitis, dermatitis, otitis, recurrent urinary tract infections, recurrent airway obstruction, inflammatory bowel diseases.
+Effect of any of the TCVM modalities on chronic diseases such as hepatitis, renal failure, heart failure, recurrent uveitis, dermatitis, otitis, recurrent urinary tract infections, recurrent airway obstruction, and inflammatory bowel diseases.

-- Effect of any of the TCVM modality on neurological diseases including seizures and intertebral disc diseases.
+Effect of any of the TCVM modalities on neurological diseases including seizures and intervertebral disc diseases.